scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 interacting with some medicine I was having and I didn't end up finishing it.
 Guess I'll switch over to more solid food for the day.

+### Day 105

+Just eating regular food today, tomorrow will be back to Soylent though.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/